AhmedYahyaE/realtime-websocket-php-chat-application/README.md

 11- Sending Registration Verification Code to emails using PHPMailer Library.

+12- Playing different Notification Sounds when sending and receiving messages.

-12- File Upload (profile image).
+13- File Upload (profile image).

-13- Regular Expression.
+14- Regular Expression.

-14- Responsive Design using Bootstrap.
+15- Responsive Design using Bootstrap.

 ## Application URLs:
 1- **Group/Public Chat**: Engage in lively discussions with ALL the Chat Application users at http://localhost:8000/group_chat.php